andrew/ultimate-awesome/README.md

 - [awesome-realm](https://github.com/realm/awesome-realm) - A curated list of awesome Realm resources, libraries, tools and applications.
 - [awesome-digital-preservation](https://github.com/ruarxive/awesome-digital-preservation) - Awesome list dedicated to digital and data preservation tools, sources, services and so on.
 - [awesome-ai-chatbots](https://github.com/santiagoxlopez/awesome-ai-chatbots) - A curated list of Artificial Intelligence Top Chatbots.
+- [awesome-eiffel](https://github.com/seamus-brady/awesome-eiffel) - A curated list of awesome Eiffel and Eiffel libraries, resources and tools. .
 - [new-and-awesome](https://github.com/sohamkamani/new-and-awesome) - A curated list of new additions to the awesome lists 📖.
 - [awesome-signature-verification](https://github.com/soumitri2001/awesome-signature-verification) - A curated, non-exhaustive list of papers in handwritten signature verification using ML/DL techniques.
 - [awesome-statml](https://github.com/statmlben/awesome-statml) - This repository contains a list of awesome literature in statistics and machine learning.